 Tribal Presence.
 The Repatriation Coordinator will invite the Tribe(s) whose Request is being reviewed by the Campus Committee, or who are potentially Culturally Affiliated / State Culturally Affiliated to a collection under review by the Campus Committee, to provide oral or written evidence, statements, video or other information to the Campus Committee and/or attend (in person or via a telecommunication system) the Campus Committee meeting where the case will be considered.
 Reviews under this provision may include reviews for determinations for the identification of Cultural Items, Cultural Affiliation, Repatriation or Disposition, draft Inventory or Summary documents, final Inventory or Summary documents, or Notices.

 Record Keeping.
 The Repatriation Coordinator will maintain a record of all Campus Committee votes, including both the majority and minority opinions, as well as all evidence and documents presented (including those submitted by Tribes) and meeting minutes.
-Except to the extent required by law, portions of meeting minutes that capture tribal Confidential Information shall be treated as Confidential Information.
+Except to the extent required by law, portions of meeting minutes that contain tribal Confidential Information must be treated as Confidential Information.
 A Tribe whose Request or appeal is being determined may request and receive copies of any documents or minutes that relate to an appeal they have made, provided Confidential Information pertaining to other Tribes is redacted.

 Conflicts of Interest.
-All Campus Committee members must abide by basic principles of ethical conduct.
+All Campus Committee members must abide by basic principles of ethical conduct and Regents Policy 1111, Policy on Statement of Ethical Values and Standards of Ethical Conduct.
 The Campus Committee will identify and manage Conflicts of Interest (COI), as defined in Section II, taking into consideration the following.

 Tribes making a Request must be provided with a roster of all Campus Committee members and subject matter experts consulted or invited to the Campus Committee meetings.
 If the Tribe(s) believes that one or more of these persons may have a COI with regard to their case, they may present information to explain their opinion and request that such persons be removed as subject matter experts or abstain from voting on their case, as applicable.
 The Chancellor will consider and make a decision on the Tribe’s request.
 The decision must be communicated to the Tribe(s), in advance of the meeting, with an explanation if the request is denied.